-During the quarter, we maintained reduced production operations at Lost Creek while we await the implementation of the national uranium reserve, further relief pursuant to the recommendations of the United States Nuclear Fuel Working Group (the "Working Group") and further positive developments in the uranium markets.
-The reduced production levels have allowed us to make further operating cost reductions at Lost Creek, while continuing to conduct preventative maintenance and optimize processes in preparation for ramp up to full production rates.
-These preparations include advanced planning for anticipated drilling and production well installation in our fully permitted Mine Unit 2 ("MU2").
+Lost Creek continues to operate at reduced production levels while we await the implementation of the national uranium reserve, further relief pursuant to the recommendations of the United States Nuclear Fuel Working Group (the "Working Group") and additional positive developments in the uranium markets.
+The reduced production operations

 Applications for amendment to the Lost Creek licenses and permits were submitted in 2014 in order to include recovery from the uranium resource in the LC East Project (HJ and KM horizons) immediately adjacent to the Lost Creek Project.
 During Q1, the Wyoming Uranium Recovery Program ("URP") approved the amendment to the Lost Creek source material license to include recovery from these areas.
 This license approval grants the Company access to six planned mine units in addition to the already licensed three mine units at Lost Creek.
-The approval also increases the license limit for annual plant production to 2.2 million pounds U3O8 which includes wellfield production of up to 1.2 million pounds U3O8 and toll processing up to one million pounds U3O8.
+The approval also increases the license limit for annual plant production to 2.2 million pounds U_3O_8 which includes wellfield production of up to 1.2 million pounds U_3O_8 and toll processing up to one million pounds U_3O_8 .

 The BLM previously completed its review and granted approval for this expansion at Lost Creek.
-The Wyoming Department of Environmental Quality, Land Quality Division, continues its review of the application for amendment to the permit to mine.
-We anticipate that the permit to mine amendment to recover uranium in the LC East Project will be complete in 2021 H2.
+The Wyoming Department of Environmental Quality, Land Quality Division, continues its review of the application for amendment to the Lost Creek permit to mine which will add the LC East and KM mine units.
+We anticipate that the Land Quality Division review will be complete in 2021.